hllcngn/skyhack/DEVLOG.md

  game to look like a mess or be impenetrable in how it works if I can get it tested by alphas also.\
 I'm also coincidentally not doing very well these days.\
+### Tuesday, April 30
+Now that I've recovered and am feeling a slightly better, about the menus, I figure there aren't that many and they include a variety of functionalities, so it would be more of a headache to try to make a system that would generate menus based on menu information, than to just make each of them by hand individually.\